-DXC has its greenhouse gas (GHG) reporting aligned to the requirements of the Greenhouse Gas Protocol and is externally assured in accordance with ISO14064-3:2018.
-Limited Assurance has been provided by Lloyd's Register for FY18 and FY19 greenhouse gas emissions.
-The FY17 baseline has not been assured.
+DXC aligns its greenhouse gas (GHG) reporting to the requirements of the Greenhouse Gas Protocol, and the reporting is externally assured in accordance with ISO14064-3:2016.
+Limited Assurance has been provided by Lloyd's Register for FY19 re-baseline and FY20 greenhouse gas emissions.

-DXC Technology has its GHG data certified for the fourth year in a row following the Lloyd's Register Quality Assurance (LRQA) Technical Review.
+DXC Technology has had its GHG data certified for the fourth year in a row, following the Lloyd's Register Quality Assurance (LRQA) Technical Review.

-Please see the following assurance statement for the recent GHG verification exercise dated July 15, 2019.
+Please see the following assurance statement for the recent GHG verification exercise, dated June 26, 2020.

-LR Independent Assurance Statement Related to the DXC Technology Services, LLC Greenhouse Gas Assertion on Operational Control Emissions for the Financial Year April 1, 2018 to March 31, 2019.
+Assurance Statement related to the DXC Technology Services, LLC Greenhouse Gas Assertion on Operational Control Emissions for the Financial Year April 1, 2019 to March 31, 2020.